A drain is the pipe that removes sewage and rainwater from a property. A sewer is the shared pipe that drains connect to.

 The local water company owns public sewers – in Cambridge that's Anglian Water.

-Sewers serving properties built after October 1937 ('private sewers') belong jointly to all the people who own the properties that connect to it, although the responsibility for dealing with most of them transferred to Anglian Water in 2011.
+Private sewers belong to the owners of all the properties that connect to them.
+Responsibility for dealing with most of them transferred to Anglian Water in 2011.

 Blocked drains and sewers

-If only your property is affected, you will probably need to contact a drain-clearing specialist.
-They will usually try to clear the blockage by using either a high-pressure water jet or drainage rods.
+If only your property is affected, contact a drain-clearing specialist.
+They will usually try to clear the blockage with a high-pressure water jet or drainage rods.